JamieBort/Portfolio-Website/administrative/README.md

   - For information, see the [.vscode](https://github.com/JamieBort/LearningDirectory/tree/master/Git/configFiles#vscode) section of the `configFiles` directory of the `LearningDirectory` repo.

-- ./administrative/accessibilityIssues/

-  - Contains accessibility issues raised by other people.
-And accessibility issues/questions that I need answered.

-- ./administrative/aestheticDesignChanges/

-  - A directory for the list of aesthetic things that need to change with the website.

 - ./administrative/

   - Files for organizational purposes.